mspncp/gosu-wiki/Ruby-Tutorial.md

 ## Source code

-This and other example games are included with the rest of the library.
-For example, on OS X 10.5, the examples can be found in `/Library/Ruby/Gems/1.8/gems/gosu-<version>/examples`.
+This and other example games can be found in the [gosu-examples](https://github.com/gosu/gosu-examples) Ruby gem.

-If you don't have an editor that supports direct execution (TextMate, SciTE…), `cd` into the directory and run it via `ruby Tutorial.rb`.

 ## Down to Business
 ### 1. Overriding Window's callbacks